merlinmb/esp32_ADSB_AMOLED/README.md

 2. Install [PlatformIO](https://platformio.org/) in your IDE (e.g., Visual Studio Code).
 3. Open the project folder in your IDE.
 4. Configure your own settings as per the Configuration section below.
-5. Build and upload the firmware to your LilyGo T-Display S3.
+5. Build and upload the firmware to your LilyGo T-Display-S3 AMEOLED (Available here - https://lilygo.cc/products/t-display-s3-amoled).

 ## Configuration